With the average corporate job posting receiving around 250 applicants, it can be hard to stand…

 - Be readily available online and by phone!
 It’s always better to over-communicate than under-communicate while working remotely

 Working from home doesn’t always mean that you are working alone.
 Whether you have a family, partner, roommate, or pets, it’s important to clearly communicate what others can expect from you when you’re working from home.

 - Limit distractions.
 Ideally, your home office is someplace that has a door.
 Stay away from areas like your kitchen or living room when working, which can be distracting, busy environments

 - Have a closed-door policy in place.
 Let housemates know that if your office door is closed, it means you’re working or on a phone call, and can’t be disturbed

 - Whether it’s taking care of family or pets, try to keep a consistent schedule for lunch or breaks, so that everyone in your household knows when you’re most available

 Being able to work from home can be a great benefit to your schedule and your happiness!
 By setting goals, managing expectations, and limiting distractions, you’ll be well on your way to a productive, pleasant workplace.

-Feel like spending your work from home day on some professional development?
-Check out our list of Career Development Resources for Tech Pros.
+Feel like spending your work-from-home day on some professional development?
+Check out our list of 8 Thought Leaders to Inspire Your Career.